 When we talk about the clinical governance framework, we’re talking about how we make organisations accountable for quality care.
 It focuses on how you can safeguard high standards of care by creating an environment where clinical excellence can flourish.

 The framework includes six key pillars that are fundamental to quality.
 Without them, you can’t measure the quality of the service you’re providing.

-But, if you ask me which pillar is the most important, it’s like asking a parent ‘who is your favourite child’.
+Asking me which clinical governance pillar is the most important, is like asking a parent ‘who is your favourite child’.